MPHRS/Wordle-game/README.md

 Here are the steps to install dependencies from a "pyproject.toml" file using pip, pipenv:

-    1.Install pipenv if it is not already installed on your computer using the command "pip install pipenv"
+    1.Install pipenv if it is not already installed on your computer using the command pip install pipenv

     2.Navigate to the project directory where the "pyproject.toml" file is located.

     3.Run the command "pipenv install" to install dependencies from the pyproject.toml file.

-    4.Activate the virtual environment using the command "pipenv shell"
+    4.Activate the virtual environment using the command pipenv shell